ktaylor63/southeast/site/content/chattahoochee-forest/homepage.md

 ## Public use opportunities

+{{< figure class="photo-right" src="/images/pages/chattahoochee-forest-nfh-fishing-rodeos-2019.jpg" link="/pdf/flier/chattahoochee-forest-nfh-fishing-rodeos-2019.jpg" alt="A flier of upcoming fishing events; see the events page for more details" caption="2019 fishing rodeos.
+Click to enlarge." >}}

 The hatchery provides environmental education and public outreach opportunities to visitors, school groups, and various other organizations.
 The environmental education program is designed to promote a conservation ethic and to develop interest in recreational fishing opportunities.

-{{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nhc-generations-fishing-at-rock-creek.jpg" alt="Three generations of men from a family fishing in a creek with lush vegetation." caption="Three generations enjoy trout fishing together on Rock Creek which runs through the hatchery grounds.
-Photo by Crystal Thomas, USFWS." >}}

 The beautiful surroundings and natural environment draw a lot of visitors to the hatchery.
 A visitor kiosk and an opportunity to view the fish in various stages of production prove to be a great attraction.
 Rock Creek, which runs through hatchery property, offers a great trout fishing.
 U.S. Forest Service campgrounds are located both North and South of the hatchery.

 ## Hours of operation

 The hatchery is open 8 a.m to 3 p.m, Monday through Friday and is free to the public.
 The hatchery is closed to visitors on federal holidays.

+{{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nhc-generations-fishing-at-rock-creek.jpg" alt="Three generations of men from a family fishing in a creek with lush vegetation." caption="Three generations enjoy trout fishing together on Rock Creek which runs through the hatchery grounds.
+Photo by Crystal Thomas, USFWS." >}}

 ## Friends of Chattahoochee Forest NFH